 Photo Credit: Installation view of “Mel Bochner: Strong Language” at The Jewish Museum in New York.
 (Bradford Robotham / The Jewish Museum)

-Tsao & McKown invite you to Provincetown to participate in their Re[Framing] Provincetown: Animating History Through Sharing installation.
-On view from August 15th – October 31st, 2014, the installation creates links between the Provincetown Art Association and Museum, the Provincetown community and visitors.
+Re[Framing] Provincetown: Animating History Through Sharing was an installation and exhibition that engaged passers-by by to focus their thoughts on the character of public space and become more aware of their built environment.
+On view from August 15th – October 31st, 2014, the project created links between the Provincetown Art Association and Museum, the Provincetown community, and visitors.

 The Old American Can Factory is an industrial complex built between 1865 and 1901 on the Fourth Street Basin of the Gowanus Canal in Brooklyn, a place where things are still being made.
 It is home to a vital community of 120 people who manufacture a myriad of products, ideas and experiences for industry, arts and culture.